TimothyOwen/Dynamics_of_Spheres/README.md

 # Dynamics of Spheres

 Simulations of the dynamics of idealised spheres in four different generalised contexts.
 Initially created with A-Level students as the target end-users, to help them visualise complex topics taught in class.
+Built using Python and Tkinter.

 # Theory